 Pre-departure and in-country support

 Before arrival, our experienced team will be at your disposal to assist you throughout the booking process and travel planning.
 With the booking confirmation you will receive our 24-hour emergency number, so that you can reach us 24/7 in case of emergency.

-In addition to the assistance given by our office in Santiago de Chile you will be supported by an on-site volunteer coordinator.
+In addition to the assistance given by our office staff you will be supported by the on-site volunteer coordinator.